"You shall have no other gods before Me.

 "Just get to the point, keep it short, and get me out on time," votes the busy church attender.

+We break the first two commandments and sacrifice our personal relationships with God when we focus on human leaders.
+And, being human, they will falter or fail miserably from the pressure we put on them to stay on that pedestal.
 Many of us have learned the hard way not to bow before another person or to let another human overly influence our lives.
 Does that mean we've escaped humanism?
 Heavens, no!
 Satan simply places a new candidate with new slogans on the platform.

 "If you want something done right, do it yourself."